yuanjia01/yuanjia01.github.io/_posts/2022-05-26-bayesian-ssd-bernoulli.md

 draft: true
 ---

-I'm going to pose to you a contrived question: let's say someone hands you a coin that may or may not be unfair.
+Let's say someone hands you a coin that may or may not be unfair.
 How many times do you need to flip it to confidently determine whether it's biased towards heads?

-It's contrived because I've never come across a biased coin in real life.
+It's a contrived question because I've never come across a biased coin in real life.
 Maybe it's because I haven't looked hard enough. \*shrug\* Regardless, it's an example of the more general problem of *sample size determination* as applied to Bernoulli trials.

 I'll use the coin flipping example in this post, but here are two realistic problems that are equivalent: